ronrothjr/The-Spiral-of-Becoming/blog.md

 These aren't the only tensions that matter.
 They're the ones that have proven most universal—recognized across cultures, generations, belief systems, and life experiences.
 We expect the framework to evolve as communities engage with it and discover threads we haven't yet seen.

+_To help you see the pattern at a glance, here is a visual map of the seven threads—each a tension that shapes who we are and who we are becoming._

 ![The Seven Threads](docs/assets/seven-threads.png "The Seven Threads")

+_Now that you've seen the map, let’s return to the territory._

 ---